 - Take Stock.
 Assess the credibility of each witness during or immediately after the interview, noting divergences in the evidence and filling in any gaps to the greatest extent possible.
 When judging credibility, consider the witnesses’ demeanour during the interview, consistency with most of the other evidence and internally, whether the story is logical, is corroborated by other testimony and any possible motive to fabricate an allegation or evidence.
 This is when the investigator should determine whether they require any follow-up or additional interviews and schedule and conduct them accordingly.

 Complete the investigation – conduct all necessary interviews and obtain all relevant documents – as soon as possible:

 Factual Findings.
 The investigator’s primary role is to make findings of fact that lead to a conclusion.
 Often, the employer will draw the conclusion and/or decide the appropriate course of action based on the investigator’s findings of fact, though the investigator might do so if directed by the employer.
 Factual findings in an internal investigation are based on a “balance of probabilities” standard: based on all of the evidence is it “more likely than not” (greater than a 50% chance) the alleged fact actually happened?
-Considering factors like parties’ and witnesses’ demeanour and credibility, any corroboration, and the adequacy and consistency of the facts the parties and witnesses allege.
+Consider factors like parties’ and witnesses’ demeanour and credibility, any corroboration, and the adequacy and consistency of the facts the parties and witnesses allege.